 Alternative Investment Funds

 As one of the first European countries, the Luxembourg Parliament adopted the law transposing the Alternative Investment Fund Manager Directive (AIFMD) into Luxembourg law on 10 July 2013.
 The law relating to investment managers of alternative investment funds was published in the Memorial A N° 119 on 15 July 2013.
-This presents an opportunity for Luxembourg to create a brand in the alternative investment market, similar to the global brand it has created with UCITS.
-The AIFMD involves the introduction of a European passport for alternative investment fund managers who wish to access the entire European market.
-Through the AIFMD, the European Union is creating the first regulated environment for alternative investment funds worldwide.
+This presented an opportunity for Luxembourg to create a brand in the alternative investment market, similar to the global brand it previously created with UCITS.
+The AIFMD introduced a European passport for alternative investment fund managers who wish to access the entire European market.
+Through the AIFMD, the European Union created the first regulated environment for alternative investment funds worldwide.

 Type of assets

-These vehicles can be structured either as a "stand alone" fund with a single portfolio investment, or as a multiple compartment fund which, within a single legal entity, creates separate sub-funds (compartments) with different investment policies.
+All these vehicles can be structured either as a "stand alone" fund with a single portfolio investment, or as a multiple compartment fund, which, within a single legal entity, creates separate sub-funds (compartments) with different investment policies.

 Each legal entity and each fund compartment can issue an unlimited number of share classes based on the needs of the specific clients to whom the shares must be sold.